From the village to Gunnerside lead mines

 Unlike the area further downstream, the lead ore seams at this point in the valley were quite close to the surface.
 Shafts and levels were still used to gain access to the valuable rock.
 But it is a technique called ‘hushing’ that accounts for most of the damage on the surface.
 Where the galena seam wasn’t so deep a gully was dug further up the slope.
 This was then blocked with turf dams that were removed when enough water had built up behind them.
 The resultant torrent of water would remove all the topsoil to expose the lead-rich rock beneath.
 The resultant rocky scar is called a ‘hush’, Bunton Hush in this case.

 The weather on the day of my visit was changeable to say the least.
 I had to be very patient to get the photos I did.
 As it was very windy the clouds were moving quite quickly though so if the light wasn’t right I only had a short wait until it was.
 That was until I had taken a few photos around Bunton Mine when the weather sadly deteriorated.

 My route from the old mine took me up one of the rocky gullies that form Bunton Hush and onto the Merry Field mining area on Melbecks Moor.
 The views from here are impressive, over a heavily mined and incredibly bleak landscape.
 Sadly the weather didn’t allow me to get my camera out, let alone take any photos!

-It was only when descending from Melbecks Moor towards the end of my walk that things started to improve.
+Anyway, back to the summers day when this blog was written.
+It was only when descending from Melbecks Moor towards the end of my walk that the wind died down.
 Wanting to make the most of the now sunny conditions I took a break, admiring the view across Birkbeck wood in Gunnerside Gill, the first part of the day’s walk.

 After passing the last of the day’s old mine workings the route was an arm-swinging descent on a small lane back to Gunnerside village.